ResearchMachine/commercial-project-ml-mvp-insight-in-real-estate-moscow/README.md

 ### I. Motivation
-MVP development of RecSys platform of commercial real estate in Moscow from open sources.
+There are platforms that provide recommendations for investing in real estate.
+It is proposed to build a similar platform for commercial real estate of Moscow.

 ### II.
 Problem
-The task of developing a platform for searching for insights in commercial real estate in Moscow from open sources is considered.
-As a result of the work, an MVP was developed for uploading insights from cian.ru, an assessment was made of the difficulties of scaling and automation.
+The task of developing a RecSys platform for searching for insights in commercial real estate in Moscow from open sources is considered.

 ### III.
 Key Results
 * Top30 (out of over 1500 options) undervalued commercial real estate extractor algorithm was developed for daily monitoring (Moscow, Russia)